llm-bible/llm-bible.github.io/chatbot.markdown

 title: Chat with the LLM-Bible Bot
 description: LLM-Bible Chatbot
 ---
-The LLM-Bible Chatbot can help you find relevant papers, with over 10,000 currently ingested into the RAG vector index.
+The LLM-Bible Chatbot can help you find relevant papers, with over 10,000 currently ingested into the Bot's RAG vector index.
 Some example queries:

 - *"What are the latest advancements in transformer models?"*
 - *"Can you explain how fine-tuning works in LLMs?"*